SammyKrosoft/Exchange-2019---Quick-Note---How-To-Override-Servers-Throttling-Settings/README.md

 add key="MaxMailboxDeliveryPerMdbConnections" value="3"
 ```

+## Resolution (more a workaround)

 A couple of PowerShell commands to help removing Database or mail flow throttling on OnPrem servers (Exchange 2019, applicable to Exchange 2016)

+> NOTE: We can remove temporarily the database throttling because we had 20% CPU utilization max, and more than 1GB memory free.
+Do NOT do this if your CPU is already pinned at 100% !
+Continue the investigation, or offload the server from mailboxes (failover some databases to remove some load), or add CPU/RAM resources if you have virtual servers.

 ```powershell